University Connections at Fall Meeting 2023

 Ezra McPhail is a motivated, ambitious Master of Business Administration candidate at the University of Colorado – Boulder Leeds School of Business pursuing his passion for Real Estate with an emphasis in Finance.
 Prior to embarking on his pursuit of an MBA, Ezra worked in the media/advertising industry building and implementing his client’s strategies for their advertising campaigns.
 During his tenure, Ezra interpreted his client’s campaign goals and translated them into an actionable media placement strategy to accomplish their KPIs.
 He hopes to leverage the skills and experience gained at CU to pivot into the commercial real estate industry.
 Currently, Ezra has a full-time internship as an acquisition analyst and asset management analyst at a boutique multifamily investment shop in Denver.
 In this role, he’s tasked with underwriting multifamily assets nationwide along with preparing deal presentations for the investment committee.
 He also is tasked with keeping the asset management tracker updated with 12 properties in the recently closed Fund I as well as the new acquisitions in Fund II.
 Ezra hopes to continue down this path in either acquisitions or asset/portfolio management.
 In his free time, Ezra can be found adaptive sit-skiing at one of many Colorado ski resorts, backpacking with his dog in Lost Creek Wilderness, or preparing a new dish in the kitchen.

-Student Resource Page for ULI's Fall Meeting in Los Angeles
+Student resource page for ULI's Fall Meeting in Las Vegas, NV.

 Congratulations to the new Graduate Student Fellows!